 In the clubhouse area, there is a function room that seems to be well utilised.

-A shop space for rent.
+Shop space for rent.
 It would be useful to have a minimart here, but we think that there aren’t enough units here to support it.

 There is even a squash court.
 Admittedly, the floor has seen better days but it is still a nice addition to the facilities on offer.

 And we have saved the best for last.
 The gym here is the most surprising of all, its modern, bright and has all the latest equipment (even a punching bag).
-There is no view to speak of, as it is located at the basement, but it is very impressive for a condo gym for sure.
+There is no view to speak of, as it is located in the basement, but it is very impressive for a condo gym for sure.
 If you are a gym fanatic this would be a very big plus point.
-Plus it speaks volume about the management at this development.
+Plus it speaks volumes about the management at this development.

 We like the ground floor units at this block as it faces lots of greenery and has a sizeable patch of grass for the kids to run around and play in.